-We discuss two qualities essential to the sound of the album Why Can’t We Be Friends? — Richness and Transparency.
+Below we discuss two qualities essential to the sound of War’s Masterpiece of Jazzy Soul, Why Can’t We Be Friends?

 As usually happens in these shootouts we learned that there’s so much more to this album than just big bass.
-What really makes this music come alive on the best copies was the result of two qualities we found were in fairly short supply.
+What really makes this music come alive on the best copies was the result of two qualities we found were in fairly short supply: Richness and Transparency.

 Transparency and the Feeling of Reality